agsha/myblog/content/notes-on-the-rank-theorem.md

 3 & 6 & 1 \\
 \end{bmatrix}$$

-Here, all the three rows are LI, as are all the columns.
+Here, all the three rows are linearly independent, as are all the columns.
 However, I have made the column $C_3$ "just miss" to be equal to $C_1 + C_2$. ($3+6 \ne 1$).
-If I change that one number $x_{33}$ from 1 to 9, there are only 2 LI columns.
+If I change that one number $x_{33}$ from 1 to 9, there are only 2 linearly independent columns.
 Now the rank theorem asserts that this change has forced one of the rows also to be linearly dependent on the other two rows.
 Yet, I am hard pressed to find out what is that linear combination by visual inspection.
 Can you spot the linear relationship between rows $R_1, R_2, R_3$?

 i.e., given $R_1 = [1, 5, 6]$, $R_2 = [2, 7, 9]$ and $R_3 = [3, 6, 9]$, can you find three numbers $a, b, c$ (not all zero) such that $aR_1 + bR_2 + cR_3 = 0$ by visual inspection?
 The rank theorem guarantees its existence, and indeed, $3R_1 - 3R_2 + R_3 = 0$.